axiom-crypto/keystore-quickstart/README.md

 cp .env.example .env
 ```

+In the `.env` file, the variables are:

 - `SEPOLIA_RPC_URL`: The RPC URL of the Sepolia L1.
 - `BASE_SEPOLIA_RPC_URL`: The RPC URL of the Base Sepolia L2.
 - `KEYSTORE_NODE_RPC_URL`: The RPC URL of the Keystore Node.
 - `KEYSTORE_SEQUENCER_RPC_URL`: The RPC URL of the Keystore Sequencer.
 - `KEYSTORE_SIGNATURE_PROVER_RPC_URL`: The RPC URL of the Keystore Signature Prover.
 - `KEYSTORE_VALIDATOR_L2_ADDRESS`: The address of the Keystore Validator on L2.
-- `KEYSTORE_BRIDGE_ADDRESS`: The address of the Keystore Bridge on L2.
+- `KEYSTORE_BRIDGE_ADDRESS`: The address of the Keystore Bridge on L1.
-- `BUNDLING_PRIVATE_KEY`: The private key of the funded account on Base Sepolia.
+- `BUNDLING_PRIVATE_KEY`: The private key of the address on Base Sepolia used to self-bundle.
+This address must be funded.

 Fill out the `src/_setup.toml` file with the desired parameters.
 Functional defaults are provided.